proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

    - Each book discussion = vote for independent thought

 **The Meta-Connection:**
 We're using a book ABOUT parallel systems to BUILD a parallel system for book discovery and discussion.
-BookMark Breakfast doesn't just teach the Bitcoin Social Layer - it IS the Bitcoin Social Layer for intellectual community.
+Our book club doesn't just teach the Bitcoin Social Layer - it IS the Bitcoin Social Layer for intellectual community.

 ### Links to Circular Economy

-**How BookMark Breakfast Creates Circularity:**
+**How Book Club Creates Circularity:**

 **The Flow:**
 1. Readers attend session → earn Cashu bookmarks
-2. Spend bookmarks → on Nobody•Will•Pay books/future sessions
+2. Spend bookmarks → on books/future sessions
 3. Authors/hosts earn Bitcoin → spend in DMV Bitcoin economy
 4. Businesses accept Bitcoin → sponsor future sessions
 5. New participants join → cycle strengthens